 Derivative betting is a way to describe betting on smaller segments of the game.
 With professional basketball, you can bet halves or quarters.
 You can make a NBA pick on the 1st quarter, 2nd quarter, 3rd quarter, and then 4th quarter and overtime.
 You can also bet on the 1st half and the 2nd half.

 Those lines will be different from the full-game lines.
 Typically 1st half totals are a little bit lower than 2nd half totals because of fouls at the ends of games that lead to free throw opportunities.

 The full game favorite is still going to be a 1st half favorite, but with a smaller favorite line.

 A lot of people like to bet 1st halves and 1st quarters in basketball because teams could be on different days of rest or will have to make adjustments to faster paces from previous games.

 If you bet on a favorite to win the 1st half, they have to lead by more points than they are favored going into halftime.
 It is no different than spread betting, just with a shorter period of the game

 Basketball is also a great sport for live betting.
 There are a lot of stoppages and TV timeouts and things that allow you to consider different ways of betting on the game.
 Fouls also have a big impact on the game.
 Foul trouble means that players have to go to the bench and a lot of teams do better when certain players are on the floor.

-Live betting includes money lines, spreads, and totals.
+Live betting includes making NBA picks on money lines, spreads, and totals.

 There are a ton of props to bet with all forms of basketball.
 There are no 1st quarter options for college basketball, but a lot of people like to wager on the first team to 15 points.
 You can also bet on individual player props regarding points, rebounds, or assists for players like LeBron James or Kawhi Leonard.

-Sportsbooks are always looking for ways to get action, so be sure to check and see which betting options they have available for props.
+Sportsbooks are always looking for ways to get action on NBA Picks, so be sure to check and see which betting options they have available for props.